iremzalp/Probabilistic_Impact_Estimation/README.md

 4. Download the necessary data
-The REFIT data files can be accesed from the following link: https://pureportal.strath.ac.uk/files/62090184/CLEAN_REFIT_081116.7z
+The REFIT data files can be accesed from the following link: https://pureportal.strath.ac.uk/files/62090184/CLEAN_REFIT_081116.7z Or you can go to https://pureportal.strath.ac.uk/en/datasets/refit-electrical-load-measurements-cleaned and download the data by clicking "CLEAN_REFIT_081116.7z".

 After downloading the data, please copy the csv files to ./data